Hildes Garden logo

 May 28, 2020

-One method that shows promise is planting dormant, unrooted hardwood cuttings directly into the orchard.
-We call it the “stick” planting method.
+One method of propagating elder plants is planting dormant, unrooted hardwood cuttings directly into the orchard soil.
+The unrooted cuttings are essentially sticks, so we call this a “stick” planting method.

 Does it work?
 We decided to find out.